LunA820/SettlementService/README.md

 ### Testing

-If you cannot run the auto test, try to add Project reference and run again.
+If you cannot run the auto test, try to add Project reference of SettlementServive to SettlementServiveTest, then run again.